-The Lighting Research Center at RPI has over 30 years’ experience developing light-based science, systems and solutions, with extensive facilities and expertise in optics, electronics, mechanics, thermal design, sensing and imaging.
-Broadly, our goal is to develop precision light dosing solutions as a complementary and alternative form of pest management.
+Mount Sinai Icahn School of Medicine.
+The Light and Health Research Center at Mount Sinai is rooted in over 30 years’ experience at the Lighting Research Center at RPI, developing light-based science, systems and solutions, with extensive facilities and expertise in optics, electronics, mechanics, thermal design, sensing and imaging.
+Our studies continue to be centered around the development of precision light dosing solutions as a complementary and alternative form of pest management.
 Our current approaches include tractor-based UV treatments for reduction of powdery mildew on strawberries and cucurbits, downy mildew on cucurbits and are testing ideas for weed reduction.
-We are interested to expand our scope to new crop and pest systems.
-We seek partnerships with growers, cooperative extension, agricultural researchers and farm equipment manufacturers that are looking for new solutions to treat above ground pests, such as bacteria, fungus, insects and weeds. https://www.lrc.rpi.edu/programs/plants/plants_home.html
+We are interested to expand our scope to new crop and pest systems, bringing the biophysics of light to crop protection.
+We seek partnerships with growers, cooperative extension, agricultural researchers and farm equipment manufacturers that are looking for novel solutions to treat above ground pests, such as bacteria, fungus, insects and weeds.
+More information can be found here.

-NYS Farm and Food Business Incubator (FFBI) FFBI provides business development and technical assistance services to agriculture business entrepreneurs Incubator clients have access to the campus’ USDA certified meat processing laboratory and the new dairy processing center.
+NYS Farm and Food Business Incubator (FFBI) provides business development and technical assistance services to agriculture business entrepreneurs.
+Incubator clients have access to the campus’ USDA certified meat processing laboratory and the new dairy processing center.

 Agricultural Engineering.
 Trains students to diagnose, maintain and service state-of-the-art agricultural and construction equipment, including diagnostics of electrical and hydraulic systems.
 Faculty have developed innovative agricultural engineering solutions including a patent-pending waste to energy gasification system.